infomongo/infomongo.github.io/ux-design/tokens.md

 - **Always use this location** – This setting required you to choose a folder on disk and tokens would always be created there.

-For all of these option except “prompt for location” the name of the token was based on the name of file.
+Unless you chose “prompt for location,” the name of the token was based on the name of file.
 So if you dropped a file named “Final-Logo.psd” on the app, you’d get a token called “Final-Logo.tkn.”

 The app also added contextual menus.
 You could right-click on any file or folder and select either “Create Token” or “Create and Email Token”.